What about a Warranty?

 Where are your holding tanks?

 There are many reasons why I don’t like holding tanks or water jugs.
 They add weight; they take up space; they freeze; split; leak; stink; grow mold; harbor bacteria; and vibrate loose.
+You have to empty them at dump stations.
+Why bother?

 How do you carry your drinking water?